bebbieyin/lyrics-generator/README.md

 # lyrics-generator
-Lyrics generation given a input seed with character level model
+Lyrics generation given a input seed using character level model

+How to run the program :
+1. Run user